resilient-http/resilient.js/README.md

 #### It's required to have discovery servers in my infraestructure in order to use Resilient?

-Definetly not.
+Definitely not.
 Discovery servers only will be used in the case that you configure them in your Resilient client, therefore if in your project ar

 #### Can I use Resilient as a simple HTTP client without balancing?